District Activities Sponsored by the Categorical Program

 It also teaches students determination and discipline.

-Hollywood-Burbank Airport Student Art Tower Banner Contest
+Hollywood-Burbank Airport Student Art Tower Banner Contest- This contest has been cancelled for the 2020-2021 school year.

 The Burbank-Glendale-Pasadena Airport Authority annually seeks student artwork to be made into banners for display on the building facade to offer airport visitors an added dimension to their experience of the airport and of aviation.
 Student artists from Burbank, Glendale, and Pasadena School District high school grades 9-12 are encouraged to create art that will take best advantage of a large-scale, outdoor display venue and effectively target viewers who are on the move with decorative, creative illustration that is bold, colorful, and at the same time instantly viewable, understandable, and stimulating.